-A. 17 U.S.C. § 506-CRIMINAL INFRINGEMENT
+A. 17 U.S.C. § 506-CRIMINAL COPYRIGHT INFRINGEMENT

-Section 506 is the federal criminal copyright infringement statute.
-Section 506(a)(1)(A)-(C), discussed below, sets out the offense of criminal infringement.
+Section 506 of title 17 of the United States Code is the federal criminal copyright infringement statute.
+Section 506(a)(1)(A)-(C), discussed below, sets out the offenses of criminal infringement.
 The penalties for violations of section 506 are found at 18 U.S.C. § 2319.
 Section 2319 provides tiered penalties, up to a maximum of ten years in prison, a fine, or both, based on the specific provision of section 506 violated and various other factors, such as the number of copyrighted works distributed or whether it is the offender's second or subsequent copyright infringement offense.
-While fines are not explicitly defined in section 506, the court may impose a fine pursuant to the general fine provision of title 18 U.S.C. § 3571.
-Because a violation of section 506 is a felony, the maximum fine for an individual is the greater of (1) \$250,000, or (2) if any person derives pecuniary gain from the offense, or if the offense results in pecuniary loss to a person other than the defendant, the greater of twice the gross gain or twice the gross loss, unless imposition of a fine under this subsection would unduly complicate or prolong the sentencing process.
-An organization that has been found guilty of an offense may be fined not more than the greater of (1) \$500,000, or (2) the greater of twice the gross gain or twice the gross loss from the offense to a person other than the defendant, unless imposition of a fine under this subsection would unduly complicate or prolong the sentencing process.